we-commit/in-dex-explorer/README.md

 - Check whales movements and realize how much they are trading or how much token balances they got available to DROP/PUMP a token.

-- Check users trading at the same time from different wallets, connect them and think about what they are doing.
+- _Check users trading at the same time from different wallets, connect them and think about what they are doing.... **yeah, just like a real trading bot does** .... you can actually extend this code and hook an implementation to feed you trading bot with usefull data ... just sayin ...._

 - ### **Among a lot of other scenarios, its on the user (you) to discover and decide how to use Trojan Finance.**